Tar: A Midwest Childhood: Composition and publication

 According to Sherwood Anderson scholar Ray Lewis White, it was 1919 when the author first mentioned in a letter to his publisher at the time, B.W.
 Huebsch, that he was interested in composing a series of stories based on "...country life at the edge of a middle-western small town."
 Nothing came of the idea, however, until around February 1925, when the popular monthly magazine The Woman's Home Companion expressed interest.
 Over that year, including the summer during which Anderson boarded with a family in Troutdale, Virginia and wrote in a log cabin, Tar: A Midwest Childhood was drafted.
 Though progress on the book was slower than expected over the summer, Anderson reported to his agent Otto Liveright in September 1925, that roughly two-thirds of the book was finished.
-This was enough that in February 1926, the installments for The Woman's Home Companian were sent off.
+This was enough that in February 1926, the installments for The Woman's Home Companion were sent off.
 They were published in the following order:

 That initial task done, Anderson set to finish the rest of the book, sending the completed manuscript to Boni & Liveright in June or July 1926.
 By September of that year, proofs mailed to Anderson by his publisher were returned with corrections and, by the beginning of November, bound copies of Tar: A Midwest Childhood were posted to the author.
 The book was released on November 20, 1926.
-The book has also been published under the title " A Story Teller's Story, Tar: A Midwest Childhood".
+The book has also been published under the title "A Story Teller's Story, Tar: A Midwest Childhood".